 At the Fiore Art Center, we hope to cultivate the cross-pollination of different creative disciplines— farming and gardening, the visual arts, writing, performance and research— all weaving together to inform the continually evolving dialogue between human and environment.

 From May through September, we employ a seasonal resident gardener and offer a number of residencies for artists, scholars, writers and performers.
 Applications are submitted online; the application cycle opens December 1st, and closes March 1st the following year.
 Applicants are selected by an independent professional jury and are typically notified soon after April 1st.

 For more information about the residency and details on how to apply, please click on the residency of your choice.

 2020 RESIDENCY OPPORTUNITIES

 In 2020 we will be offering the following residencies; please click on the residency of your choice to see more information about the residency.
-Our 2019 application process is now open.
+Our 2019 application process is now closed.

 We offer six, month-long residencies for visual artists: two in July, two in August and two in September.

 We offer one month-long performing/interdisciplinary arts residency in either July, August or September, depending on the applicant’s availability.
 Applicants in the following categories can apply: Performing Arts, Dance/Movement, Storytelling, Songwriting, Interdisciplinary Arts.

 The Academic Writing Residency is one month long, and takes place in either July, August or September.
 This residency is for applicants living in New England, who are in the writing stages of an academic paper or dissertation focusing on subject matter related to MFT’s mission, and would benefit from an extended period to focus exclusively on their project.